 Throughout the school year, there will be exciting events and opportunities for the students to engage with inspirational business people and learn firsthand through running their very own business.

 One of the main events of the year is the Christmas Enterprise Markets.
-The AGGS tradition has proven to be a great success and has helped budding business women to showcase their entrepreneurial talent!
+The AGGS tradition has proven to be a great success and has helped budding entrepreneurs showcase their talent.

 Year 7 also take part in the Tenner Challenge half day masterclass, delivered by Young Enterprise.¬†Through enterprise challenges and industry insight from local business volunteers, this programme inspires students to explore the realities of working life.

 Years 7 to 9 can take part in the annual¬†AGGS Christmas Enterprise Markets.